NannyML/nannyml/docs/how_it_works/chunking_data.rst

-To ensure that there is no significant noise present in :ref:`multivariate drift<multivariate_drift_detection>` results NannyML suggests a minimum chunk size based on the number of features user to perform data reconstruction according to this function:
+To ensure that there is no significant noise present in :ref:`multivariate drift<multivariate_drift_detection>` results NannyML suggests a minimum chunk size based on the number of features used to perform data reconstruction according to this function:

 .. math::